CafeVariomeUoL/cv3-docs/Writerside/topics/user-and-admin-access-control.md

 ### Creating user from KeyCloak

 Users can also be created inside <tooltip term="KeyCloak">KeyCloak</tooltip>, although this is a more "manual" approach, and is not recommended.
-This is because the application uses the user ID from <tooltip term="KeyCloak">KeyCloak</tooltip> as the unique identifier, and this information needs to be manually put inside the database for it to work.
+This is because the application uses the user ID from <tooltip term="KeyCloak">KeyCloak</tooltip> as the unique identifier, and this information needs to be manually entered in to the database for it to work.
 This process is not allowed from the user interface as it would create an inconsistency with the database record.
-The system administrator would need to operate on the database directly.
+Hence, this would need to be performed by the system administrator operating on the database directly.
 This should only be used while trying to recover a database from inconsistent state.

 ### User access request